 Natural treatments can be effective for reducing nose-blindness.
 While some conditions causing nose-blindness cannot be reversed, for others these treatments are helpful as they help stimulate the development and function of the olfactory nerves.
 Three of the most effective treatment options are garlic, castor oil, and Ted’s remedies.

-Earth Clinic’s Best Home Remedies for Loss of Smell
+Earth Clinic’s Best Home Remedies for Anosmia

 - 500 mg. of L-Carnosine 2-3 times a day.